odakris/bar-chart/README.md

 This is Bar Chart of Gross Domestic Product evolution of the United States from 1947 to 2015.

-This project is part of the **[freeCodeCamp](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-bar-chart)** Data Visualization Projects certification.
+This project is part of the **[freeCodeCamp](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-bar-chart)** Data Visualization projects certification.

 <p align="center">
   <img src="./images/barchart.png">